wikiknights/cs-materials/src/intro-to-c/enums/enum-tutorial.md

 enum enum_name {Const1, Const2, Const3, ..., ConstN} different_variable_name, variable_name, another_one;
 ```

 **Note:** Splitting the variable type up looks a bit strange.
 This is only done for the sake of example.
-The second option is a nicer and cleaner.
+The second option is nicer and cleaner.

 Now we can assign and use our enumerated values in code.
 Lets look at something simple using the `exp_value` example.